-Use any good all-purpose potting mix that drains well.
+Use a good all-purpose potting mix that drains well.

 From spring to fall, water when the top inch of the soil feels dry; water more sparingly during winter.

 Fertilize during the active growing season (spring through fall) with a high-nitrogen foliage plant food that includes micronutrients.
-You can even find fertilizers specially formulated for fiddle-leaf figs and other ficus.
+You can even find fertilizers specially formulated for fiddle-leaf fig trees and other ficus.
 Don’t feed during the winter months.

 Photo by: Ros Fraser / Shutterstock